 Cybercriminal activity has been steadily increasing, yet employing an advanced web filtering solution such as WebTitan can help businesses stay one step ahead of cybercriminals and keep their networks malware free.

-For further information on the capabilities of WebTitan, to find out how easy it is to protect your end users and networks from attack, and to register for a free 30-day trial of WebTitan, contact TitanHQ today.
+For further information on the capabilities of WebTitan, to find out how easy it is to protect your end users and networks from attack, and to register for a free 14-day trial of WebTitan, contact TitanHQ today.

-The increase in cyberattacks and proliferation of web-borne threats has made web filtering for Managed Service Providers one of the most important, and profitable, opportunities for MSPs.
-However, not all MSPs have started offering a web filtering service to their clients, even though web filtering is now an essential cybersecurity defense
+The increase in cyberattacks and proliferation of web-based threats has made web filtering for Managed Service Providers one of the most important, and profitable, opportunities for MSPs.
+However, not all MSPs have started offering a web filtering service to their clients, even though web content filtering is now an essential cybersecurity defense

 Why is web filtering for Managed Service Providers now so important?
 Listed below – and in a useful infographic – are some of the reasons why businesses need to control the websites that can be visited by their employees and why web filtering for Managed Service Providers is an important addition to any MSPs service stack.

 Cybercriminals Have Switched from Email to the Web to Spread Malware

 Email remains one of the most likely routes that malware can be installed.
 Malicious email volume is growing and in Q3, 2016, Proofpoint discovered 96.8% of malicious attachments were used to download Locky ransomware.
 Blocking malicious spam email messages is therefore an essential element of any organization’s cybersecurity defense strategy.
 However, times are a changing.
 The threat from web-based attacks has increased significantly in the past few years.